 Typical symptoms of thrush include:

-It’s also thought that higher oestrogen levels can make women more prone to thrush.
+It’s also thought that higher oestrogen levels can make women more likely to get thrush.
 Oestrogen increases the amount of sugar (glycogen) in your vagina, which creates a perfect environment for candida to grow and thrive.

 Thrush is more likely to affect women who have periods, as they have higher levels of oestrogen.
 The condition is rare in girls who haven’t gone through puberty and in postmenopausal women (unless they are on oestrogen therapy).